dativebase/dativetop/README.rst

 DativeTop that just works.

 But DativeTop is not there yet.
-In the meantime, if you are feeling adventurous, you can try to build and run DativeTop on your Mac using the `Build`_ instructions below.
+In the meantime, if you are feeling adventurous, you can try to install DativeTop's dependencies and either run it in development mode or build the native binaries yourself using the instructions in the sections that follow.

-Build
+Install from Source
 ================================================================================

 First, Ensure that you have GNU Make installed by running ``make -v``.
 Then